blueprismo/blueprismo.github.io/content/posts/human_decadency/index.md

 ## Docker

-Damn, Docker is one technology I trully love, my first interview was with Gauri Razdan, a wonderful woman based in California.
+Damn, Docker is one technology I trully love, my first interview was with Gauri Razdan, based in California.
 The interview was at the end of my european day on a Friday.
 The talk was smooth, and the destination for the project is Docker DHI ([Docker Hardened Images](https://www.docker.com/blog/introducing-docker-hardened-images/)), they look for a stereotypical devops role, a fellow that knows in all sectors.
 I think I could be a great fit!
 Let's see how it goes.

 **Interview #2** was a bit disastrous, there was a graphql exercise which I admitted it's been a while since I don't tamper with it, and couldn't finish on time.
 I punish myself and the voices in my head tell me bad things, luckily there is a third interview tomorrow.
 The guy was very comprehensive and empathetic.
 Kudos for his human behaviour <3